Deathbed phenomena: Scientific evaluation

 According to Ronald K. Siegel, noted American psychopharmacologist and researcher, there is a high degree of similarity between deathbed visions and drug-induced hallucinations.
 Hallucinations caused by drugs frequently contain images of otherworldly beings and deceased friends and relatives.
 Some scientists who have studied cases of deathbed phenomena have described the visual, auditory, and sensed presences of deceased relatives or angelic beings during the dying process as hallucinations.
 These hallucinations are theorized to occur due to a number of explanations including but not limited to cerebral hypoxia, confusion, delirium, body systems failures (e.g., renal, hepatic, pulmonary), and a mental reaction to stress.

-When the brain does not have adequate blood flow, as is the case when someone suffers from cardiac arrest, the brain is deprived of oxygen.
+When the body is injured, or if the heart stops, even if only for a short period, the brain is deprived of oxygen.
 A short period of cerebral hypoxia can result in the impairment of neuronal function.
 It is theorized that this neuronal impairment accounts for deathbed visions.